 Boundaries of the psychological space

-In the psychological space of manthere are limits.
-They are guarded by us from invasion attempts, help us to separate from all that makes up our natural life background.
-So we maintain our own security, freedom and independence.
-The boundaries of the personal space define our attitude towards society and other people.
+The psychological space of a personhave their own boundaries.
+They are the ones that we protect from attempts at invasion, help us to separate ourselves from everything that makes up our natural background.
+This is how we maintain our own safety, freedom and independence.
+The boundaries of personal space determine our attitude towards society and other people.
 They can be rigid and flexible.
-Strict boundaries are practically impenetrable for other people - such a person practically does not let anyone into his life, therefore, it is very difficult to establish close and trustful relations with him.
-At the same time, he himself does not "climb" to anyone.
-Blurred boundaries are quite the opposite.
-Such a person is open to everyone and is able to tell all the intimate details of his life to a new acquaintance without feeling any discomfort.
-Often, he behaves intrusively with others, demanding from them the same level of closeness and openness, so it can be very difficult to communicate with him.
-Of course, there is also the "golden mean".
-Such a person changes the closeness of his borders depending on the situation.
-With friends and relatives it is open.
-Loves the guests, but in moderation.
-Is able to withstand the distance with formal communication.
-In general, he is friendly towards other people, he feels himself to be a part of society.
-Such flexibility is very good in life, because situations are different, and to them all need to be adjusted.
-But your psychological space is not only your things, your home and your friends, it's also certain distances that you allow different people to come to, without any particular discomfort.
-Personal space is a territory where others should not penetrate without your permission, and each person has his own level of tolerance.
-In psychology, it is customary to single out 4 zones of psychological space:
+Rigid boundaries are practically impenetrable for other people - such a person practically does not let anyone into his life, accordingly, it can be very difficult to establish close and trusting relationships with him.
+At the same time, he himself does not particularly “push” anyone.
+Blurred boundaries - this is a completely opposite phenomenon.
+Such a person is open to everyone and anyone, is able to tell all the intimate details of his life to a new acquaintance without feeling discomfort.
+Often, he behaves intrusively with others, demanding the same level of closeness and openness from them, so communicating with him can be very difficult.
+Of course, there is also a “golden mean”.
+Such a person changes the closedness of his boundaries depending on the situation.
+He is open with friends and family.
+Loves guests, but in moderation.
+Able to maintain distance in formal communication.
+In general, he is friendly towards other people, feels part of society.
+Such flexibility is very good in life, since situations are different, and you need to adapt to all of them.
+But your psychological space is not only your things, home and friends, it is also certain distances at which you allow different people to approach you without experiencing any particular discomfort.
+Personal space is a territory where others should not penetrate without your permission, and each person has their own level of access.
+In psychology, it is customary to distinguish 4 zones of psychological space:

-• Intimate - the area of the outstretched arm - 40-60 centimeters from the human body.
-In this zone, without feeling uncomfortable, only the people closest to us can enter - friends, relatives and friends.
+• Intimate - the zone of an outstretched arm - 40-60 centimeters from the human body.
+Only the closest people to us - friends, relatives and loved ones - can enter this zone without feeling discomfort.

-• Personal - from 45 to 150 centimeters from the bodyrights.
-Within this zone, business and formal relations are usually established.
-It is within this space that the teacher and pupil prefer to be in training.
+• Personal - from 45 to 150 centimeters fromof the human body.
+Within this zone, business and formal relationships are usually established.
+It is within this space that the teacher and student prefer to be during training.

 • Social - from 150 to 400 centimeters.
-Within this zone, we play for other people those or other roles: the role of the seller, the buyer, the driver, etc. ...
+Within this zone, we play certain roles for other people: the role of a seller, a buyer, a driver, etc. -

 Comments